omazhary/Presentations/PITCHME.md

 ### Introduction to Continuous Integration

-Martin Fowler:
-> Continuous Integration is a software development practice where members of a team integrate their work frequently leading to multiple integrations per day.
+> "Continuous Integration is a software development practice where members of a team integrate their work frequently leading to multiple integrations per day.
-> Each integration is verified by an automated build (including test) to detect integration errors as quickly as possible.
+> Each integration is verified by an automated build to detect integration errors as quickly as possible." - Martin Fowler

 +++